Skip to Content

 Is It Rough On Open Ocean?

-In fact, on one of my cruises from Vancouver to Hawaii, the Pacific Ocean looked like a sheet of glass.
+In fact, on one of my cruises, the Pacific Ocean looked like a sheet of glass.
 In the five sea days, I only saw one other ocean vessel, a sea tanker far off in the distance.
-It made me realize my cruise ship was just a pin-head in a massive ocean of water.

 If seasickness is of great concern to you, remember to pack motion sickness patches, sea bands, ginger pills, or motion sickness medication to be on the safe side.
 Stateroom location can also help to minimize the ship’s motion.